cpm-cmake/CPM.cmake/README.md

 git config --global url."https://gitlab-ci-token:${CI_JOB_TOKEN}@gitlab.com".insteadOf "https://gitlab.com"
 ```

-## Tips

-Use CPM_SOURCE_CACHE option to place downloaded project to specific folder and reuse them.

-Consider using as much `URL` option as possible if there's a tarball which is compressed, to make CPM download it, then uncompress, instead of git cloning.

 ## Built with CPM.cmake

 Some amazing projects that are built using the CPM.cmake package manager.